radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 to pass to :meth:`SpectralCube.apply_function_parallel_spatial` and :meth:`SpectralCube.apply_function_parallel_spectral`.
-These methods expect functions with a data and mask array input, with optional `**kwargs` that can be passed, and expect an output array of the same shape as the input.
+These methods expect functions with a data and mask array input, with optional `**kwargs` that can be passed and expect an output array of the same shape as the input.

 Unifying large-data handling and parallelization with dask